 SAVENCIA Fromage & Dairy is the 12th largest dairy group in the world and the number five cheese producer.
 Its wide range of cheeses, butters, creams, dairy ingredients and nutritional solutions meets the needs and expectations of its customers in the mass retail, food service and manufacturing industries.
+SAVENCIA Gourmet is an international player in the premium food service and sweet gastronomy sectors.
+In addition, it provides specialty delicatessen, seafood and chocolate products to French super/hypermarkets.

-SAVENCIA can draw strength from smaller, tight-knit autonomous subsidiaries fostering close ties with their local markets, as well as global expertise shared across the Group.
+SAVENCIA can draw strength from smaller, tight-knit autonomous subsidiaries fostering close tie wit in their local markets, as well as global expertise shared across the Group.
 These subsidiaries play an active role in the local development of their host regions, and they maintain regular dialog with their suppliers, customers and other partners.